codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab`, `bitbucket-server` or `github`.

-**Repository URLs**
+**Repository URL**
 The `HTTPS` clone URL of the Git repository, or project in GitLab, including the `.git` suffix in which to install the runtime, in the format:
 `https://<host>/<owner_reponame>.git[/subdirectory][?ref=branch]`
 where:
-`<host>/<owner_reponame>.git` is the Git server followed by the username/organization and the name of the repo, identical to the HTTPS clone URL.
-For example, `https://github.com/codefresh-io/docs.codefresh.io.git`
+* `<host>/<owner_reponame>.git` is the Git server followed by the username/organization and the name of the repo, identical to the HTTPS clone URL.
+For example, `https://github.com/codefresh-io/docs.codefresh.io.git`.
-[/subdirectory] (optional) is the path to a subdirectory within the repo.
+* `[/subdirectory]` (optional) is the path to a subdirectory within the repo.
 Whn omitted, the runtime is installed in the root of the repository.
-For example, `/docs/images`
+For example, `/docs/images`.
-[?ref=branch] (optional) is the `ref` queryParam to select a specific branch.
+* `[?ref=branch]` (optional) is the `ref` queryParam to select a specific branch.
 When omitted, the runtime is installed in the default branch.
-For example,  `codefresh-prod`
+For example,  `codefresh-prod`.

 > For GitLab, you must create the group with access to the project prior to the installation.